 Congratulations!
 You now have your own SSS number.
 Print your SSS Number Slip, Personal Record Form, and the confirmation email that was sent to you by SSS.

-Step 6: Go to the nearest SSS branch
+Step 6: Proceed to the nearest SSS branch

 Take note that the generated SSS number is only temporary.
 You can make your SSS number permanent by bringing your printed records (the ones that you printed in step 5) and the required documents (see below) to the nearest SSS branch in your locality.